snoidetx/snoidetx.github.io/resource.md

 ---

 Here are some NUS module resources I collated by myself.
-Enjoy! (*updated on 27/04/2022*)
+Enjoy! (*updated on 29/04/2022*)

 ---

 ## Module Forecast
 ```
-- CS2106 Introduction to Operating Systems
 - CS3230 Design and Analysis of Algorithms
 - GET1018 The Mathematics of Games
 - ST3131 Regression Analysis